 BM Northwestern University

 Oboist Daniel Glynn upholds an active career as both a performer and educator.
 Having held several orchestral positions, he was most recently appointed Second Oboe of the Rockford Symphony in June of 2015.
 From 2012 to 2014, Daniel was the acting Second Oboe of the Sarasota Orchestra.
 Prior to this, he was the Solo English Horn of the Sarasota Opera Orchestra under the baton of Maestro Victor Di Renzi.
 Mr. Glynn also served as the Principal Oboe of the Ash Lawn Opera in Charlottesville, Virginia from 2011 to 2014.
-In demand as a freelance musician, Daniel has performed in such ensembles as the Chicago Symphony Orchestra, the Grant Park Symphony Orchestra, the Florida Orchestra, Florida Grand Opera, Opera Naples, and the Illinois Philharmonic.
-He has been a full-time member of both the Civic Orchestra of Chicago, as well as The New World Symphony in Miami.
+In demand as a freelance musician, Daniel has performed in such notable ensembles as the Chicago Symphony Orchestra, the Grant Park Symphony Orchestra, the Florida Orchestra, Florida Grand Opera, Opera Naples, and the Illinois Philharmonic.
+He has been a full-time member of both the Civic Orchestra of Chicago and the New World Symphony in Miami.
 While a member of the Civic Orchestra, Daniel was a featured soloist in Mozart's Sinfonia Concertante with members of the Chicago Symphony Orchestra.